 Browser Cache Effectiveness

-Browser caching is great, but enough users will reach your website with an empty cache that you must have acceptable performance (whatever that means to you...) for an empty cache.
+Browser caching is important, but enough users will reach your website with an empty cache that you must have acceptable performance (whatever that means to you...) for an empty cache.
 The links that follow give reasons for the problem and quantitative data.

 Facebook reran the YUI study in 2015.
 It appears that things have gotten marginally better since 2007, but over 40% of unique users are getting at least one cold hit, and 15% of all requests have an cache.
 Predictably, mobile caches have lower hit rates.